(con't from Part XIII)

 If you like the fugue(s) that you've already written, and you've adopted the method described in these posts for creating this type of piece the easy way, then why not write another one.

 This narrative will explain how the D Major Fugue from Op.
-18 was written, taking the subject through all 5 nearly related keys and making use of certain contrapuntal devices such as inversion and double pedal.
+18 (photo) was written, taking the subject through all 5 nearly related keys and making use of certain contrapuntal devices.

 This busy work was put together using only a notebook PC, Noteflight online music writing software, and the method of fugue writing described in these posts [See blog, Getting Started WIth Writing, Part VI].